invoiceninja/dockerfiles/README.md

   -p '9000:9000' \
   invoiceninja/invoiceninja
 ```
-A list of environment variables can be found [here](https://github.com/invoiceninja/invoiceninja/blob/master/.env.example)
+A list of environment variables can be found [here](https://github.com/invoiceninja/invoiceninja/blob/master/.env.example).

 ### With docker-compose

-A pretty ready to use docker-compose configuration can be found into [`./docker-compose`](https://github.com/invoiceninja/dockerfiles/tree/master/docker-compose).
+A ready to use docker-compose configuration can be found at [`./docker-compose`](https://github.com/invoiceninja/dockerfiles/tree/master/docker-compose).

-Rename `.env.example` into `.env` and change the environment's variable as needed.
+Run `cp .env.example .env` and change the environment variables as needed.
-The file assume that all your persistent data is mounted from `/srv/invoiceninja/`.
+The file assumes that all your persistent data is mounted from `/srv/invoiceninja/`.
-Once started the application should be accessible at http://localhost:8000/
+Once started, the application should be accessible at http://localhost:8000.

-### Know issue
+### Known issues

-Phantomjs doesn't work on linux alpine https://github.com/ariya/phantomjs/issues/14186
+Phantomjs doesn't work on linux alpine https://github.com/ariya/phantomjs/issues/14186.